ULHPC/resif/docs/Command-line-interface.md

                                   --branch !
   --release TEXT                  Release tag or commit of the RESIF
                                   repository to deploy.
-  --releasedir relative path      Directory in which to install the release
+  --releasedir TEXT               Directory in which to install the release
                                   (Relative path from the <apps-root>).
                                   Default: <branch>/v<release>-<date>
-  --rootinstall path              Path to the root of the EasyBuild
+  --rootinstall TEXT              Path to the root of the EasyBuild
                                   installation (contains the various software
                                   sets deployed and the EasyBuild files).
                                   Default: <apps-root>/<releasedir>
+  --eb-sourcepath TEXT            EasyBuild sourcepath.
+  --eb-buildpath TEXT             EasyBuild buildpath.
+  --eb-repository TEXT            EasyBuild repository type for successfully
+                                  installed easyconfig files.
+  --eb-repositorypath TEXT        EasyBuild path to the repository for
+                                  successuflly installed easyconfig files.
+  --eb-options TEXT               Any command line options to pass to
+                                  EasyBuild for the build.
+  --append-modulepath TEXT        Paths to append to the modulepath in the
+                                  LOADME files.
+Also won't reinstall software
+                                  found at these paths.
+  --prepend-modulepath TEXT       Paths to prepend to the modulepath in the
+                                  LOADME files.
+Also won't reinstall software
+                                  found at these paths.
   --mns [EasyBuildMNS|E|HierarchicalMNS|H|ThematicMNS|T]
                                   Module Naming Scheme to be used.
   --buildmode [local|job]         Mode to build the software: either building
                                   locally or in a job.
-  --swsets-config path            Path to a file defining the software sets.
+  --swsets-config TEXT            Path to a file defining the software sets.
   --overwrite                     Set this flag if you want to overwrite any
                                   existing previous installation at --apps-
                                   root.
   --help                          Show this message and exit.
 ```

 Default behavior: